 Oral medications used in pain management vary widely in onset.
 Non-steroidal anti-inflammatory drugs (NSAIDs) typically produce noticeable relief within one to three days of consistent use.
 Anticonvulsants prescribed for nerve pain, such as gabapentin, may take two to four weeks to reach a therapeutic dose.
 Muscle relaxants often work within hours of the first dose but are generally used short-term.
 Your prescribing physician will give you a specific timeline for any medication you are starting.

-Is it normal for pain management treatments to make pain worse before it gets better?
+Is it normal for treatments to make pain worse before it gets better?

 Some temporary increases in discomfort are normal following certain procedures.
 After a corticosteroid injection, for example, a small number of patients experience a “steroid flare” with increased soreness for one to three days before relief sets in.
 Similarly, patients beginning spinal cord stimulation may need a period of programming adjustment before the stimulation feels comfortable and effective.
 Any unexpected or severe increase in pain should be reported to your care team promptly.

-What happens if pain management is not working?
+What happens if my pain management isn’t working?

 If a treatment fails to provide expected relief, the next step is a thorough review of your case.
 This may involve additional imaging, a diagnostic procedure to re-evaluate the pain source, or a referral for a different treatment modality.
 Pain management is not a single path, and a lack of response to one treatment is valuable diagnostic information that guides the next decision.